geoschem/HEMCO/docs/source/user-guide/compiling.rst

 .. option:: RUNDIR

-   Paths to run directories where :command:`make install` installs HEMCO.
+   Paths to run directories where :command:`make install` installs :program:`HEMCO`.
 Multiple run directories can be specified by a semicolon separated list.
 A warning is issues if one of these directories does not look like a run directory.